open-rpa/docs/docs/architecture/Security Model & Features.md

 Staying up to date with security fixes is critical.

 - **GitHub Security Advisories**
-  Subscribe to the OpenCore repository’s security feed to receive CVE and patch notifications.
+  Subscribe to the OpenCore repository if you want to be update on security and bug fixes.
 - **Dependabot & Automated Scans**
-  We publish a `dependabot.yml` to automatically open PRs for vulnerable dependencies.
+  We use dependabot and github automated Security and code scanning.
+And we prefere people use github's "Private vulnerability reporting" feature to report vulnerabilities.
 - **Disclosure Policy**
-  Report vulnerabilities responsibly via security at openiap.io.
-Our team typically responds within 48 hours and publishes a public advisory once a fix is available.
+  Alernatively, you can report vulnerabilities via security at openiap.io.
+Our team typically responds within 48 hours, if the report has a real security vulnerabilities and will send out public advisory for paying customers in case for seriuse issues, that need patching.
 We do not offer bounty programs at this time.

 ---